containerbuildsystem/atomic-reactor/docs/plugins.md

  * **stop_autorebulid_if_disabled**
    * Status: not yet enabled (chain rebuilds)
    * Based on the result of is_autorebuild, this plugin is for stopping automated builds from proceeding if the image owner has opted out of automated rebuilds.
+ * **add_filesystem**
+   * Status: enabled
+   * If FROM value is "koji/image-build", an image-build koji task is initiated to create the underlying filesystem base image.
+Once task is completed, the built filesystem image is imported into docker and its ID is used as the FROM value.
  * **pull_base_image**
    * Status: enabled
    * The image named in the FROM line of the Dockerfile is pulled and its docker image ID noted.